 Nothing can ever prepare us for the sudden death of a loved one.
 When that death is caused by someone else’s negligence, it is difficult to understand why this happened.
 A Phoenix wrongful death lawyer at Knapp & Roberts cannot erase the pain of a wrongful death, but we can help your family obtain the compensation you need and deserve.

-The fourth leading cause of death in the U.S. in 2013 was unintentional injuries, which are made up of car crashes, falls, accidental poisonings and other events.
-According to the CDC there were 130,557 of accidental deaths in 2013.
+The third leading cause of death in the U.S. in 2015 was unintentional injuries, which are made up of car crashes, falls, accidental poisonings and other events.
+According to the CDC there were 146,571 of accidental deaths in 2015 – a 28,762 increase from 2005, only ten years prior (see chart below).

 Surviving family members may have suffered monetary or other losses as a result of the victim’s death.
 Under Arizona law, only certain family members may bring a wrongful death claim: a husband or wife, child, parent or guardian, or the representative of the deceased person’s estate.
 That means, for example, that siblings or longtime companions may not have a wrongful death claim for damages they suffered as a result of a loved one’s death due to negligence.